christopappas/ecommerce/README.rst

 How To Contribute
 -----------------

-Notice: Internal 2U contributions should be made against the `2u/main` branch.
-Open source contributions should continue to be made against the `master` branch.
+Notice: Internal 2U contributions should be made against the ``2u/main`` branch.
+Open source contributions should continue to be made against the ``master`` branch.

-Anyone merging to this repository is expected to `release and monitor their changes <https://openedx.atlassian.net/wiki/spaces/RS/pages/1835106870/How+to+contribute+to+our+repositories>`__; if you are not able to do this DO NOT MERGE, please coordinate with someone who can to ensure that the changes are released.
+Anyone merging to the ``2u/main`` branch of this repository is expected to `release and monitor their changes <https://openedx.atlassian.net/wiki/spaces/RS/pages/1835106870/How+to+contribute+to+our+repositories>`__; if you are not able to do this DO NOT MERGE, please coordinate with someone who can to ensure that the changes are released.

 Please also read `How To Contribute <https://github.com/openedx/edx-platform/blob/master/CONTRIBUTING.rst>`__.
 Even though it was written with ``edx-platform`` in mind, these guidelines should be followed for Open edX code in general.